Preface & Chapters 1-14

 “When we relate to God out of a guilty conscience, we try to earn our worth by being severely critical of ourselves.
 Rather than relying on God’s mercy, we struggle to show God how good we are.
 A sense of inadequacy drives us to prove that we are deserving of God’s forgiveness.”

 So April 8th I wake from a dream.
 Before going to sleep I watched The Bible Project’s video “Water of Life”, which basically is talking about being thirsty and fulfilling that need with the wrong thing.
 That night I dreamt I was hungry and looking for food.
 When I decided on what to eat I noticed there was already bread for me to eat.
 I woke and immediately knew that God had spoken to me, telling me to eat and drink of what has been given to me and stop replacing it for something else.
 After prayer and some scripture from Isaiah, I had a Deja Vu, and it left me wondering if it might come true.

 Chapter 9: The End?

 Every chapter up until this one has been written as a reflection.
 This chapter records it as it is happening, with all the thoughts and emotions.
-I wake at 5:45 am again on April 9.
-I spend some time praying and reading a devotional, and then talk with my wife in bed before the children wake up, which is one of the rarest things to happen.
+I wake at 5:45 on April 9 and spend some time praying and reading a devotional, and then talk with my wife in bed before the children wake up, which is one of the rarest things to happen.
 I ask her, “What if I don’t get the gym?
 What would we do?”
 She says she hadn’t really thought about it.

 Right after breakfast I receive an email from the banker with another decline.
 “Due to the virus…” But I remember a story.